WISCONSIN RESOURCES & CONTACTS

 (715) 389-3430 | Koester.firstname.lastname@example.org

 gener8tor is a Wisconsin-based accelerator that invests its community, capital, expertise, mentorship and network in capable, early-stage entrepreneurs with innovative business models. gener8tor works with the startups in its portfolio to create successful, scalable companies.
-Sponsored by American Family Insurance, gener8tor seeks to invest in technology-enabled businesses.
-Accepted companies receive $70,000 and 12-weeks of mentorship-driven programming.
+With offices across the nation, gener8tor seeks to invest in technology-enabled businesses.
+Accepted companies in the gBeta program receive cash and 12-weeks of mentorship-driven programming.

 CONTACT: Troy Vosseller, co-founder